shenwei356/seqkit/doc/docs/usage.md

   -G, --gap-letters string        gap letters (default "- \t.")
   -h, --help                      help for seq
-  -l, --lower-case                print sequences in lower case -M, --max-len int               only print sequences shorter than the maximum length (-1 for no limit) (default -1) -R, --max-qual float            only print sequences with average quality less than this limit (-1 for no limit) (default -1)
+  -l, --lower-case                print sequences in lower case -M, --max-len int               only print sequences shorter than or equal to the maximum length (-1 for no limit) (default -1)
+  -R, --max-qual float            only print sequences with average quality less than this limit (-1 for no limit) (default -1)
-  -m, --min-len int               only print sequences longer than the minimum length (-1 for no limit) (default -1) -Q, --min-qual float            only print sequences with average quality qreater or equal than this limit (-1 for no limit) (default -1)
+  -m, --min-len int               only print sequences longer than or equal to the minimum length (-1 for no limit) (default -1)
+  -Q, --min-qual float            only print sequences with average quality qreater or equal than this limit (-1 for no limit) (default -1)
   -n, --name                      only print names
   -i, --only-id                   print ID instead of full head